BamdadRashidi/AP_Music_player_project/README.md

    ```
    --add-opens java.base/java.time=ALL-UNNAMED
    ```
+   -make sure to run ServerSocket in order to connect the mobile device with the computer.
 3. In case you don't know your IP address, type the command below you into CMD:
    ```
    ipconfig